bsmr-nerves-project/fwtool/README.md

  4. Add check that destination is unmounted to avoid accidents
  5. Add firmware metadata to the fw archive and helper functions to read it
  6. Add command to list the available update types in a .fw file
+ 7. Add error messages and make any thrown exceptions prettier
+ 8. Add support for more than 4 partitions